CONTEXT

 Feeling out the flow of the application

-Once the user flows were finalized, our team moved on to creating low-fidelity prototypes of the mobile application.
-We tested these prototypes internally to identify any gaps in the overall experience and to ensure we were iterating quickly and refining the design with each round.
+Once the user flows were finalized, we created low-fidelity prototypes of the mobile app.
+These were tested internally to identify experience gaps and refine the design through rapid iteration.

 DEV + DESIGN (4 Weeks Left)